acerorg/coding-challenge/README.md

 * **Students**.
 A student represent a person taking the assessment.
 Data is in `data/students.json`
 * **Assessments**: An assessment is given to student to sit.
 Each assessment will have set of questions that a student will answer.
 Data is in `data/assessments.json`
 * **Questions**: A question is part of the assessment which student has to respond to when an assessment is assigned.
 An assessment will have multiple questions.
 Data is in `data/questions.json`.
-Each question is given a Strand and has a hint.
+Each question has a strand and a hint.
 * **Assessment Responses**: Assessment Responses has all the student responses in it.
 Each assessment response include student, assessment and responses to questions in the assessment `data/student-responses.json`

 ### Task